-To this end, I’ve developed six red flags or indicators which explain where current problems may be hiding and where future issues are likely to emerge.
+To this end, I’ve developed six red flags, or indicators, which explain where current problems may be hiding and where future issues are likely to emerge.
 Let’s go through each of them:

-Develop a well-organized accounting system
+Develop a well-organized accounting system.

 What do the numbers mean?

-Achim Nowak is an author, speaker, C-Suite coach, international authority on personal presence.
-His book “The Moment: A Practical Guide to Creating a Mindful Life in a Distracted World” (New Page Books) has just been published.
+Achim Nowak is an author, speaker, C-Suite coach, and an international authority on personal presence.
+His book, The Moment: A Practical Guide to Creating a Mindful Life in a Distracted World (New Page Books), has just been published.
 His previous books have become prized resources for entrepreneurs and Fortune 500 executives around the globe.
-Achim and his work have been featured on 60 Minutes, Fox News, NPR, in The New York Times and The Miami Herald.
+Achim and his work have been featured on 60 Minutes, Fox News, NPR, in The New York Times, and The Miami Herald.

 Douglas Muir is an authority in business strategy, having successfully built several multimillion-dollar enterprises from the ground up.
-He is considered the start-up guru and speaks internationally on topics of entrepreneurship, innovation, and business growth.
+He is considered the Start-Up Guru and speaks internationally on topics of entrepreneurship, innovation, and business growth.